MarvinNL046/dutchseedsupply/scripts/manual-deploy-instructions.md

 3. Commit and push the change
 4. This will trigger a new deployment on Vercel

+## Vercel Deployment Fixes

+We've made the following changes to fix the Vercel deployment issues:

+1. **Force Server-Side Rendering**: Modified `next.config.js` to set `output: 'server'` to fix the "Dynamic server usage" errors.
+2. **Suspense Boundary**: Wrapped `useSearchParams()` in a Suspense boundary in the `/login/debug-page.tsx` file.

+These changes should resolve the build errors related to static generation and headers usage.
+For more details, see the `docs/vercel-deployment-fixes.md` file.

 ## Choosing the Right Middleware

 We've created several middleware options to address different issues: